Medicare Advantage (Part C)

 When can I enroll in Medicare Advantage plans?

 There is a 7 month initial enrollment period for Part C - Medicare Advantage.
 You can enroll starting 3 months before the month you turn 65, during the month you turn 65, and 3 months after your birthday month.
-Other enrollment time periods apply if you are eligible due to disability or ESRD.
+Other enrollment time periods may apply if you meet certain eligibility requirements.

 Is there a penalty for signing up late for Part C?